GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2023-12-27 21:30:41 IST
+This content is dynamically generated in Indian Time (IST): 2023-12-27 21:54:14 IST

 Current Weather in Coimbatore:
-Temperature: 21.87 °C
+Temperature: 25.88 °C
-Condition: broken clouds
+Condition: haze